Coleby, North Kesteven: Village

-Coleby has two village public houses, The Bell situated close to the church, and the Tempest Arms which stands at the top of the road that leads up the hill from the valley.
-The village has small school typically consisting of below 100 pupils.
+Coleby has one village public house, the Tempest Arms, which stands at the top of the road that leads up the hill from the valley.
+The village has a small school typically consisting of fewer than 100 pupils.

 Landmarks

 Church of All Saints

 Coleby Grade I listed Anglican parish church is dedicated to All Saints.
-The original church was built by the Anglo-Saxons, extended by the Normans and had a new spire built on top of the Saxon tower in the Middle Ages.
+The original church was built by the Anglo-Saxons.
+This was rebuilt by the Normans and extended, retaining the lower part of the Saxon tower and building upon it.
+The spire was added in the 15th century.
 There is a lack of symmetry to the chancel, the arches on the north and south walls do not match and half of an arch has been stopped off.
 The pews inside the church are not original, they come from a former church at Hackthorn, a village about 14 mi to the north, as do two of the windows in the north aisle.
-The church was extensively restored in 1900.
+The church was restored by F C Penrose in 1864 and the tower was restored in 1901.
 On the church steeple are landing lights for the nearby RAF Waddington airbase.

 Coleby Hall

 Coleby Hall is a Grade II* listed country house which stands near the church in a park of around 50 acre.
-It is a gabled house constructed in coursed rubble and ashlar with a red-tiled ridge roof, built in 1628 for Sir William Lister of Rippingale, the father of Thomas Lister.
+It is a gabled house constructed in coursed rubble and ashlar with a red-tiled ridge roof, built in 1628 for Sir William Lister of Rippingale, the father of Thomas Lister (1597–1668).
+The hall became the property of his nephew, William who was the father of Thomas Lister MP.

-The hall descended via Thomas Lister, MP, who extended the hall and then to his great niece Frances Lister in 1734, who had married Thomas Scrope.
-Thomas altered and further extended the hall and in 1762 built in the grounds a folly of a Temple to Romulus and Remus (now grade I listed) and a gateway to the Hall as an imitation ruined Roman arch based on Newport Arch in Lincoln.
+After the death of his father, William, the hall was inherited by Thomas Lister, MP (c.1658 – 8 February 1718) who was the great great-nephew of Sir William Lister of Rippingale, and he extended the hall by adding the eastern gable in 1687, On his death, it passed to his eldest daughter, Mary and thence in 1734 to her nephew, Thomas Scrope.
+Scrope altered and further extended the hall and in 1762 built in the grounds a folly of a Temple to Romulus and Remus (now grade I listed).
+In 1774 a gateway to the Hall was built as an imitation ruined Roman arch based on Newport Arch in Lincoln.
 Ownership passed to the Tempest family in 1856 who made major alterations to the hall and estate before selling it on.
 It was later bought by the Fowkes family, and apart from being requisitioned by the military during the Second World War, remained in their possession until 1981, when it was sold to property developers.
+In 2000 Coleby Hall consisted of subdivided separate dwellings, each having their own 20th century 20 garden.
+Currently, in 2023, it consists of a pleasure ground and woodland of 12 hectares surrounding the 17th- and 18th-century house.
+The stables and coach house both late 18th century buildings grade II listed buildings are also now private dwellings.